Purchase equipment with a flexible business line of credit.

 Some lease agreements come with the option to purchase the equipment for a small amount at the end of the lease period.
 Of course, if something is purchased with an equipment loan a business will own the item outright as long as the loan is paid off.

-We offer an alternative to “equipment loans” with an unsecured lines of credit, usable for any legitimate business needs — including buying equipment.
+Headway Capital offers an alternative to equipment loans with an unsecured lines of credit, usable for any legitimate business needs — including buying equipment.

-Apply for a credit line of $5,000 to $35,000 and it will be there whenever you need it for any short-term or long-term business need.
+Apply for a credit line up to $35,000 and it will be there whenever you need it for any short-term or long-term business need.
 The repayment schedule is set by you when you draw on these funds, and you’ll only pay interest on what you borrow each time.